The impacts of rainforest deforestation in Malaysia

 Malaysia’s Orang Asli have been stripped of historic lands and are more susceptible to deadly illness.

 Loss of forest due to illegal logging has significantly reduced the bat population.
-Bats are a natural means by which fruit crops are pollinated so there is an enormous impact on indigenous people and their food security when the forest is illegally cleared (a) because the food source has directly been removed through illegal logging and (b) because the bat population is no longer available to pollinate the wider forest area.
-Malaysia now has a situation where some communities are having to pollenate fruit trees by hand.
-The problem is exacerbated by the increased use of pesticides which further cause problems in maintaining wildlife and rain forest.
-Pesticides are being used more because the bat population is no longer providing the natural means by which insect populations are managed.
+Bats are a natural means by which fruit crops are pollinated, so there is an enormous impact on indigenous people and their food security when the forest is illegally cleared (a) because the food source has directly been removed through illegal logging and (b) because the bat population is no longer available to pollinate the wider forest area.
+Malaysia now has a situation where some communities have to pollinate fruit trees by hand.
+The problem is exacerbated by the increased use of pesticides, which further cause problems in maintaining wildlife and rainforest.
+Pesticides are being used more because the bat population no longer provides the natural means by which insect populations are managed.

 Soil Erosion

-Soil takes thousands of years to form, however, it can be stripped away very quickly.
+Soil takes thousands of years to form.
+However, it can be stripped away very quickly.
 The removal of soil by rain and wind is known as soil erosion.
-The roots of vegetation such as trees bind the soil together.
-Once vegetation is removed it becomes loose and can be easily eroded away.
+The roots of vegetation, such as trees, bind the soil together.
+Once vegetation is removed, it becomes loose and can be easily eroded.

-Additionally, when soil is exposed nutrients are leached away by heavy rain, resulting in the soil becoming infertile.
+Additionally, when soil is exposed, nutrients are leached away by heavy rain, making the soil infertile.

 A significant amount of carbon is stored in rainforest soils.
-Soil erosion releases the stored carbon into the atmosphere, which will enhance the natural greenhouse effect and contribute to climate change.
+Soil erosion releases the stored carbon into the atmosphere, enhancing the natural greenhouse effect and contributing to climate change.

 Conflict

-Disputes between the state and companies and indigenous people end in conflict.
+Disputes between the state companies and indigenous people end in conflict.

 Pollution